Arkansas Mountain AVA: Geography

 suitable for grape production."
 Additionally, Professor Morris stated, "All areas south of the Arkansas Mountain area would be considered in the Pierce's disease region and in these areas, the Vitis rotundifolia are best adapted since they are resistant or tolerant to Pierce's disease."
 Pierce's disease is a vine-destroying disease,' associated with warm climates, which attacks vines of the Vitis vinifera species from which most of the world's wines are produced.
 Vitis vinifera is grown in the Arkansas Mountain area, but has not been grown successfully in the region to the south of it.

 Climate

 The climate of the Altus area, within Arkansas Mountain AVA, is significantly affected by several geographic features which distinguish it from surrounding areas.
 The ridges of the Boston Mountains to the north provide a barrier against the penetration of cold air from the north in the winter, and the Arkansas River valley traps warm air in the summer.
 Nearby Ozark at 400 ft has an average of 213 frost-free growing days a year.
 It has been observed that growers in the hills around Altus enjoy additional frost-free growing days because the colder air sinks to the river valley, and forces warmer air into the hills in the early spring and late fall.
 Approximately 45 inches of rainfall yearly provides plentiful moisture, so that irrigation is not always necessary.
+The USDA plant hardiness zone range from 7a to 8a.